Blockstream/satellite/README.md

 ### Frequency Range

-First, you must verify that the frequency range of the LNB encompasses the frequency of the Blockstream Satellite signal in your coverage area.
+First, you must verify that the input frequency range of the LNB encompasses the frequency of the Blockstream Satellite signal in your coverage area.
 For example, if you are located in North America and you are covered by the Galaxy 18 satellite, your Blockstream Satellite frequency is 12.02285 GHz.
 Thus, an LNB